The event model

 • Finality.
 Events are never retracted or reordered.
 A consumer can commit to a side-effect on each event as it arrives.

 • Termination.
 The stream ends when the parser reaches the end of input.
-If there are trailing bytes after the start rule completes, the parser emits an “expected end of input” error and consumes the remaining tokens before terminating.
+If there are trailing bytes after the start rule completes, the parser emits an “expected end of input” error and consumes the remaining tokens (as Garbage) before terminating.

 Building a tree from events